 - Paid search engine marketing.
 Search engine marketing is an important driver of our traffic and customer acquisition.
-For the year ended December 31, 2021, our spending on paid search engine marketing represented approximately 68% of our total marketing spending and 12% of total traffic to Newegg's website, including desktop, mobile, and app traffic.
-We bid for specific keywords and products on search engine sites, such as Google, Yahoo! and Microsoft Bing, for optimum visibility in the displayed results.
+For the year ended December 31, 2023, our spending on paid search engine marketing represented approximately 57% of our total marketing spending and 5% of total traffic to Newegg's websites, including desktop, mobile, and app traffic.
+We bid for specific keywords and products on search engine sites, such as Google and Microsoft Bing, for optimum visibility in the displayed results.
 Our broad and evolving product selection enables us to utilize a large quantity of keywords that we frequently test and measure for their effectiveness.
 We also use sophisticated software to strategically manage our keyword and SKU-level bids to maximize marketing performance at an efficient rate. - Affiliate marketing.
 We also engage in affiliate marketing programs where we offer affiliated websites commissions for sales resulting from directing customer traffic to our websites through embedded hyperlinks.
 Such affiliates are typically deal sites that advertise retailer deals to their audiences.
-Affiliate marketing is our second largest paid marketing channel and represents approximately 16% of our total marketing expense for the year ended December 31, 2021.
+Affiliate marketing is our second largest paid marketing channel and represents approximately 32% of our total marketing expense for the year ended December 31, 2023. - Personalized email marketing efforts and customer retargeting.
+Our personalized email marketing efforts and customer retargeting strategies are based on customers' on-site behavioral data and purchase history data.
+Whether customers are undertaking a project, seeking deals, or simply exploring, we tailor our targeted emails to align with their specific needs and interests. - Other online marketing channels.
+Other online marketing channels include click-through based advertising on publishers' sites, targeted messages, email distribution, banner advertisements on high-traffic portals, social networking via major social media sites and our own branded portal, and onsite promotions and cross-selling opportunities on our websites.